greenhub-project/batteryhub/README.md

 To list all available gradle tasks run `./gradlew tasks`.

 #### Need help?
 Having problems building GreenHub?
-Please see the [Troubleshooting guide](https://github.com/hmatalonga/greenhub/wiki/Troubleshooting).
+Please see the [Troubleshooting guide](https://github.com/greenhub-project/batteryhub/wiki/Troubleshooting).

-For more details, please check our [wiki](https://github.com/hmatalonga/greenhub/wiki).
+For more details, please check our [documentation](https://docs.greenhubproject.org).

 ## Issues
-If you think you have found a bug or have a feature request, refer to the [issues page](https://github.com/hmatalonga/greenhub/issues), proper labels are provided.
+If you think you have found a bug or have a feature request, refer to the [issues page](https://github.com/greenhub-project/batteryhub/issues), proper labels are provided.
 Before opening a new issue, be sure to search existing ones to avoid duplicates.
 Please try to include steps to reproduce the problem.

 ### Known issues
-- Some Android devices don't support instant consumption with BatteryManager API.
-Legacy support is being developed;
+- Some Android devices don't support current measurement with BatteryManager API.
+Legacy support is being developed
+- Power Indicator is not working properly see [issue](https://github.com/greenhub-project/batteryhub/issues/40)

 ## Contributing
 Please read through our [contributing guidelines](CONTRIBUTING.md).
 Included are directions for opening issues, coding standards and development process.